hypergraphql/hypergraphql/README.md

 ## Execution

-To minimise the number of return trips between HyperGraphQL server and RDF stores, the original GraphQL query is translated into the smallest possible number of SPARQL CONSTRUCT queries necessary to fetch all the relevant RDF data.
+To minimise the number of return trips between HyperGraphQL server and RDF stores, the original GraphQL query is translated into possibly few SPARQL CONSTRUCT queries necessary to fetch all the relevant RDF data.
 The further transformation of the data into proper GraphQL responses is done locally by the HyperGraphQL server.
 When the query requests data from a single SPARQL endpoint, only one SPARQL CONSTRUCT query is issued.

 ## Example